singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 What's that?
 It's identical to the default file?
 Well yes, the only change is the addition of the *punch_banner.png* image to show the world that this site was made with punch.

-For this to work properly, you'll need to add the *punch_banner.png* image to the `templates\images` folder.
+For this to work properly, you'll need to add the [*punch_banner.png* image](http://laktek.github.io/punch/img/punch.png) to the `templates\images` folder, which we kindly loaned from the [Punch website](http://laktek.github.io/punch/).

 #### 7. Title & Navigation
 Punch is one of the few site generators that offer an incredibly easy way to set up a simple navigation bar straight out of the box, by simply editing the `share.jason` file in the contents folder.